feixuxi/Ventilator/software/design/GUI_architecture.md

     until the alarm is acknowledged.
 If there are multiple unacknowledged alarms, the audio is based on the highest-priority one.
--   In ISO terminology, the audio signal is “latching”: it persists even if the alarm condition is no longer active, so that the operator is made aware of a prior hazardous condition even if the condition activates sporadically and disappears before the operator walks up
+-   In ISO terminology, the audio signal is "latching": it persists even if the alarm condition is no longer active, so that the operator is made aware of a prior hazardous condition even if the condition activates sporadically and disappears before the operator walks up